majikdev/precise-uv-export/README.md

 ## Precise UV Export

-This is an add-on I made for Blender, which lets you export a pixel-perfect UV layout to an image.
+This is an add-on I made for Blender, it lets you export a pixel-perfect UV layout to an image.
+Convenient for making pixelated textures, where the default UV export is not ideal.

 ## Installing